If you are trying to set up lactation rooms for your employees, here are the basic things needed…

 A double action, electric, hospital grade breast pump.
 Mothers must each provide their own breast pump attachments.

-A pad of sticky notes and a pen for marking milk containers in refrigerator.
+A pad of sticky notes and a pen for marking milk containers.

 Magazines or books for reading.